Chart Color Schemes

 Doonside - Woodcroft shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-In Doonside - Woodcroft, 34.2% of residents aged 15 years or older possess university qualifications, exceeding the Australian average of 30.4%.
-Bachelor degrees are the most common at 24.4%, followed by postgraduate qualifications (8.2%) and graduate diplomas (1.6%).
-Vocational credentials are also prevalent, with 27.0% of residents aged 15 years or older holding such skills – advanced diplomas account for 10.3% and certificates for 16.7%.
+In Doonside-Woodcroft, 34.2% of residents aged 15 and above have university qualifications, exceeding the Australian average of 30.4%.
+Bachelor degrees are most common at 24.4%, followed by postgraduate qualifications (8.2%) and graduate diplomas (1.6%).
+Vocational credentials are held by 27.0% of residents aged 15 and above, with advanced diplomas at 10.3% and certificates at 16.7%.

 Educational participation is high, with 32.6% of residents currently enrolled in formal education.
 This includes 10.4% in primary education, 8.9% in secondary education, and 6.2% pursuing tertiary education.